harleytml/tsos-nucleus/README.md

 The TS/OS kernel is called the Nucleus.
 Many other chemistry analogues will be made in the OS.
 The TS/OS version of a kernel panic is a Nucleus Fission!

 In the documents directory, you can find more documents concerning TS/OS.

+Portions of this OS were made with software from others

+Check the documents to find out